Thinking up unique personal art project ideas can be surprisingly challenging.

 We have all been there, in the same way a writer can get writers’ block, an artist can struggle to find inspiration for their art.

 But fear not:

-We are here to help you overcome that creative block!
+The Talent Bank is here to help you overcome that creative block!

 To help you get the creative juices flowing, we asked our members to come up with some creative art projects ideas.
 We ended up with over 100: